The conjugacy problem for the automorphism group of the random graph: Proof of the Main Theorem

-and if $i>1$, then $(i,j)\nsim_{\Delta_x}(i,k)$ for all $j,k\in\mathbb{N}$.
+and if $i>1$, then $(i,m)\nsim_{\Delta_x}(i,m)$ for all $m,n\in\mathbb{N}$.

-There are also edges going across the rows, defined as follows.
-First, for each $j\in\mathbb N$ place an edge joining $(0,j)$ with $(1,j)$.
-For each row $i>1$, fix an enumeration $\langle S^i_n:n\in\NN\rangle$ of the sets of $i^2$ vertices consisting of exactly $i$ vertices from each of rows $0,\ldots i-1$.
+We then define edges going across the rows as follows.
+First, for each $n\in\mathbb N$ place an edge joining $(0,n)$ with $(1,n)$.
+For each row $i>1$, let $\seq{S^i_n:n\in\NN}$ be a (previously fixed) enumeration of the sets of $i^2$ vertices consisting of exactly $i$ vertices from each of rows $0,\ldots, i-1$.
 Then place an edge from each vertex $(i,n)$ to each of the vertices in $S^i_n$.
 Thus, for each choice of $i$ vertices from each of rows $0,\ldots,i-1$, there is exactly one vertex in row $i$ which is adjacent to these vertices and to no others in rows $0,\ldots,i$.

-It is easily seen that the map which interchanges any element of $\Delta_x(0)$ with its unique neighbor in $\Delta_x(1)$ is a partial automorphism of $\Delta_x$.
-Furthermore, this map extends uniquely to an automorphism $\phi_x$ of $\Delta_x$ that preserves each row $\geq 2$ setwise.
-Note that the graph $\Delta_x$ satisfies the homogeneity property of the countable random graph, and hence it is isomorphic to $\Gamma$.
-Using the back and forth argument, we can canonically choose an isomorphism of $\Delta_x$ with $\Gamma$.
-(Like the construction of $\Delta_x$, the construction of this isomorphism may depend on the particular encoding of $x$.)
-Using this isomorphism, we may regard $\phi_x$ as an element of $\aut\Gamma$.
-This completes our construction.
+Note that the graph $\Delta_x$ satisfies the homogeneity property of the countable random graph, and hence is isomorphic to $\Gamma$.
+In fact, we can build an explicit isomorphism by using a back and forth construction that chooses, at each stage in the construction, the least possible witness.
+In this way we obtain a continuous assignment $x\mapsto\psi_x$, where for each graph $x\in 2^{\NN\times\NN}$, $\psi_x\from\NN\into\NN$ is an isomorphism of $\Delta_x$ with $\Gamma$.